dmix/duster.js/README.md

-Duster.js - Node script to watch & compile directory of dust.js templates
+Duster.js - Node script to watch & precompile directory of dustjs templates
 ==============

+A simple Node script <a href="#">Duster.js</a> to watch a directory of .dust templates and compile them into .js files which can be included into an HTML file.

-From reading the dust.js documentation there was no clear way to work with dust templates in a purely client-side browser-based approach.
-The docs seem to be targetted at server-side node.js applications.
+Why?
+The dust.js documentation does not mentioned a clear way to work with dust templates in a purely client-side approach, instead focusing on server-side node.js applications.

-The only option was to include the dust-full.js file and compile the templates on each browser load.
+For my backbone.js app, the only option was to include the dust-full.js file and compile the templates on each browser load.
 The file is much larger than the normal dust-core.js and this approach provides no extra value over other templating solutions (performance, browser caching, external file management etc).

-So I wrote a simple Node script <a href="#">Duster.js</a> to watch a directory of .dust templates and compile them into .js files which can be included into an HTML file.
+So I wrote a script to pre-compile dust.js files whenever they are modified in a folder.

 ## Install
 Download duster.js to your project root folder and install dependencies: